-Since its foundation, initially as a string orchestra, OSUSP has sought to form a solid artistic base, including regular performances, with the participation of guest soloists and conductors – some of them considered to be amongst the most distinguished musicians in the national scene – and it has strengthened its set of tenured orchestra musicians – listed among the best musicians on the national scene – occasionally hiring professional musicians, young musicians and students on the rise, in order to complete its framework and execute the symphonic repertoire aimed at large orchestral formations.
+Since its foundation, initially, as a string orchestra, OSUSP has sought to form a solid artistic base, including regular performances, with the participation of guest soloists and conductors – some of them considered to be amongst the most distinguished musicians in the national scene – and it has strengthened its set of tenured orchestra musicians – listed among the best musicians on the national scene – occasionally hiring professional musicians, young musicians and students on the rise, to complete its framework and execute the symphonic repertoire aimed at large orchestral formations.

 OSUSP endeavors to encourage the love of music, to pass on the legacy of great universal masters, to present new proposals and styles, and to reach the community inside and outside the walls of the University.
 OSUSP captivates with its art and shows that cultural heritage and musical creation and innovation have been the principles that make the orchestra a vital element for connecting the academy and society.